 Graduate Policies and Procedures

 It is the student's responsibility to know and understand the policies, rules and regulations as they relate to gradute study at UC Irvine in the Henry Samueli School of Engineering.
 Below are some of the most common policy and procedure topics Engineering graduate students encounter.
-Please do not hesistate to contact the Graduate Student Affairs Office with any questions.
+Please do not hesistate to contact Graduate and Professional Studies with any questions.

 Graduate Student Handbook